KarolBunikowski/chess-vision/README.md

 ### Option 2: Using Docker

-If you prefer to use Docker, a `chess-vision.tar` Docker image file is provided.
+If you prefer to use Docker, a `chess-vision.tar` Docker image file is provided via Google Drive [here](https://drive.google.com/file/d/1ruriP6TBDnJtWdTyYPdeEoU_1vHbWK9m/view).

 1. Load the Docker image:
     ```bash